Edb83/snake/README.md

 **High scores saved**

+- The high score is saved to the device's local storage and will remain between game sessions, providing cookies are not deleted.

 **Accessible layout**

 - Efforts have been made to improve the experience of playing, especially for mobile players.
-In portrait mode the canvas is pushed to the top of the screen so that players do not obscure the view of the game with their fingers, while in landscape mode the canvas is centred to allow for a two-thumbed control style
+- In portrait mode the canvas is pushed to the top of the screen so that players do not obscure the view of the game with their fingers, while in landscape mode the canvas is centred to allow for a two-thumbed control style either side of the canvas.
 - The aim was to create something which felt like a standalone application rather than something appearing in a browser, insofar as this was possible.
 The game has been designed to always fit within a single screen, no matter its size or the menu content.
 There should never be an occasion where the player has to scroll or zoom, and for this reason these features have been disabled.
-While running in a mobile phone/tablet browser works very well, playing the game as a page saved to the homescreen (on iOS) provides by far the best experience
+Playing the game from a page saved to the homescreen (on iOS) provides the best experience.

 <span id="features-future"></span>